-- 10.5.1.2 No Bargaining Unit Member assigned to the classroom shall be required to change rooms more than two times per day.
-The maximum number of different rooms assigned shall be three (3). - 10.5.1.3 Site administration shall work with the campus director to make every effort to maintain a maximum of three (3) preparations for a veteran teacher, and a maximum of two (2) preparations for a first-year teacher. - 10.5.2 A unit member who holds a valid teaching credential in the subject area may accept a sixth instructional period (except as in Articles 12.4-12.8) provided that the District cannot hire an additional teacher and the Association agrees.
+- 10.5.1.2 No unit member assigned to the classroom shall be required to change rooms more than two times per day.
+The maximum number of different rooms assigned shall be three (3). - 10.5.1.3 Site administration shall work with the campus director to make every effort to maintain a maximum of three (3) preparations for a veteran teacher, and a maximum of two (2) preparations for a first-year teacher. - 10.5.1.4 The District shall make a reasonable effort to assign a split assignment on more than one campus for one year only. - 10.5.2 A unit member who holds a valid teaching credential in the subject area may accept a sixth instructional period (except as in Articles 12.4-12.9) provided that the District cannot hire an additional teacher and the Association agrees.
 Administration shall provide all certificated staff members with an equal opportunity to teach a sixth instructional period when one exists during their preparation period.
 (See Appendix A). - 10.5.3 Only one subject may be assigned to an instructional period.
 Two levels of a subject may be assigned provided there is mutual agreement between that teacher and site administration.
 If the unit member is probationary, the administration will notify the campus director or the Association.
 This does not prohibit a multilevel subject, as defined in the Course Description, from being assigned to an instructional period. - 10.5.4 The principal shall make a reasonable effort to assign unit members to a classroom substitution on an equitable basis.
 The unit member assigned to a period of substitution shall be paid one-fifth (1/5) of step one, Class D, per diem, rate.
 A counselor who possesses a valid teaching credential will be eligible to substitute in a classroom. - 10.5.5 Classroom Substitution.
 When a teacher is absent for three or more teaching periods, the District shall make a reasonable effort to obtain a substitute. - 10.5.5.1 Day to day substitute teachers will be used for teacher substitutions as needed.
 When day to day substitute teachers are not available, the principal/designee shall then make reasonable effort to assign unit members to a classroom substitution on an equitable basis.
-If unit members are unavailable to substitute, at the principal's/designee's discretion, a counselor who possesses a valid teaching credential will then be eligible to substitute in a classroom for one period. - 10.5.5.2 Unit members who substitute for finals (or two-hour block schedules) may only be paid for one hour of substitution.
-Two teachers may sub for one hour of a two-hour block, thereby earning the maximum for their contract day.
+If other unit members are unavailable to substitute, at the principal's/designee's discretion, a counselor who possesses a valid teaching credential will then be eligible to substitute in a classroom for one period. - 10.5.5.2 Unit members who substitute for finals (or two-hour block schedules) may only be paid for one hour of substitution.
+Two teachers may sub for one hour of a twohour block, thereby earning the maximum for their contract day.
 During block scheduling, (two-hour blocks) teachers are docked one hour for each hour missed.
 All absences are paid/docked in one-hour increments.
 A unit member may not sub more than one period during a single day.